 In addition, families who lose loved ones in work accidents and/or to work-related illnesses can apply for a death benefit through workers’ compensation.
 Also known as a survivor benefit, death claims pay a portion of the income the worker made prior to death.
 This benefit can help to offset the enormous economic impact that the death of a provider has on the worker’s surviving spouse and/or dependents.

 These are not the only benefits available through workers’ comp.
-A Columbus work injury lawyer can assess your eligibility for workers’ compensation and ensure that you are paid all of the benefits you deserve.
+Our Columbus work injury lawyers can assess your eligibility for workers’ compensation and ensure that you are paid all of the benefits you deserve.